jiSaran/FirebaseDemo/README.md

 # FirebaseDemo
-Just a demo for firebase authentication
+Just a demo for firebase authentication.
 Authentication using GitHub is underconstruction